-The Foundations Program is intended to provide a challenging and comprehensive common initial experience for art majors while also offering a broad introduction to artistic practice and ideation for all students.
-The use and understanding of formal, structural aspects of art – including design principles and quantitative functions such as perspective – is emphasized.
-Students are also exposed to a variety of methods and materials, as well as conceptual and contemporary/historical contexts.
-The handling of form, concept, and content, and the vocabulary used to describe it should ultimately change how students think and see.
-Creative and critical thinking are fundamental to art and are also stressed at the introductory level.
-Art is a physical and expressive act.
-This shared gateway into the art program should foster an early sense of artistic community that leads to a richer discourse within all areas of art and design.
+The Foundations Program provides a comprehensive common initial experience for art majors with a broad introduction to artistic practice and ideation for all students.
+The handling of form, concept, and content, and the vocabulary of the visual arts ultimately challenges and changes how students think and see.
+This shared gateway into the art program fosters an early sense of artistic community that leads to a richer discourse within all areas of the department.

 These classes are studio-based, intensive, and prerequisite to all other Studio Art courses.
 The Foundations area faculty include full-time Professors, graduate assistants, fixed term teaching specialists and adjunct faculty.
 Class capacities are held to between fifteen and twenty students for studio classes allowing for direct mentorship with teachers and ample working space.
 Our STA 112- Concepts and Practices in Contemporary Art & Design class brings together all incoming students from across the department fostering a sense of community and cohort.

 - STA 112